 10) Experience the Visitors Centre

 Much of the centre is free to view however there is a cost to see the aquarium.
-Even just stop by to pick up some information on the current activities which are on around Exmouth.
+Even just stop by to pick up some information on the current activities that are on around Exmouth.

 11) Chill Out and Take In The Vibes